Swirek3331/Industrial-Supply/README.md

 ## TODO

 - minleveldifficulty
-- ensure you cannot sell empty crates for hihg price or at all
 - adjust prices and avialability for all crates, based on material they hold

+- - ensure you cannot sell empty crates for hihg price or at all (no idea yet, I tried with condition)